xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 ## Install Chromedriver for Appium

 1. Download and install Chromedriver for Appium.
-You can download it from the Appium website: [Chromedriver](http://appium.io/docs/en/writing-running-appium/web/chromedriver/#chromedriverchrome-compatibility).
+You can follow the instruction from the Appium website here: [Chromedriver](http://appium.io/docs/en/writing-running-appium/web/chromedriver/#chromedriverchrome-compatibility).
 Make sure to download the compatible version with Chrome on your testing devices.

 2. Specify the Chromedriver version in the session.
 Go to **Project > Settings > Desired Capabilities > Mobile > Android** and add this property: